HamLuci-byte/Angular_JenkinsCICD/README.md

 ## Pipeline Stages:

-- Build Image: This stage builds a Docker image of our Angular application.
+- `'Build Image:` This stage builds a Docker image of our Angular application.
-- Test: Runs the tests using npm test.
+- `Test:` Runs the tests using npm test.
-- Logging into AWS ECR on CICD server: Log in to the AWS ECR to push the Docker image after building it.
+- `Logging into AWS ECR on CICD server:` Log in to the AWS ECR to push the Docker image after building it.
-- Push Docker Image to ECR: Pushes the built Docker image to the AWS ECR repository.
+- `Push Docker Image to ECR:` Pushes the built Docker image to the AWS ECR repository.
-- Deploy to EC2: Deploy the Docker container to an EC2 instance.
+- `Deploy to EC2:` Deploy the Docker container to an EC2 instance.

+## How to use

+1. **Setup AWS Credentials:** Replace placeholder values like "your aws account" with your actual AWS account details and other placeholders as needed.
+2. **Jenkins Setup:** Ensure Jenkins is set up with necessary plugins and credentials.
+    - Ensure Jenkins is set up with necessary plugins and credentials.
+    - Configure Jenkins to monitor your repository for any pushes.
+This can typically be done using webhooks or polling Each time code is pushed to your repository, Jenkins will checkout the latest code and trigger the pipeline.
+3. **Push Changes to Repository:**
+    - Once you're ready to initiate the CICD process, simply push your changes to the repository.
+Jenkins will detect the push, checkout the code, and run the pipeline stages.
+4. **Verify Deployment:** Once the pipeline completes successfully, access your application on the EC2 instance to verify the updates.

 ## Useful Links
 - Node.js and npm: Ensure Node.js and npm are installed on your system.
 You can download them from [Node.js](https://nodejs.org/).